-ON THIS PAGE: You will learn about the different treatments doctors use for women with this type of cancer.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for women with vaginal cancer.
 Use the menu to see other pages.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-Women with vaginal cancer may have concerns about if or how their treatment may affect their sexual health and ability to have children, called fertility.
+Women with vaginal cancer may have concerns about if or how their treatment may affect their sexual health and fertility.
 These topics should be discussed with the health care team before treatment begins.
+Premenopausal women who are still potentially able to get pregnant and want to preserve their fertility may be referred to a reproductive endocrinologist (REI).
+It may be helpful to discuss what options for fertility preservation are covered by your health insurance.

 Surgical options for vaginal cancer include: